Home » Recipes » Dessert Recipes » No Bake Cheesecake Cups

 • You’ll need six cups that hold about six ounces for the recipe.
 You could choose Pyrex custard cups, half-pint canning jars (without the lids), small drink glasses, or disposable plastic dessert cups.

-The recipe can be prepared several days in advance and stored in the refrigerator for up to four days.
-Cover each individual cup with plastic wrap or place all cups in a large sealable container.
-This recipe isn’t mean to freezer storage.
+• May be prepared several days in advance and stored in the refrigerator for up to four days.

 Nutrition Information